LETTING GO AT BURNING MAN

 A friend recently posted this question on his facebook wall and received plenty of humorous replies, including my favorite — “where all the questionable people go to give the rest of the world a break”.

-This was my first time and from the beginning my attitude was to enjoy my first burn more as an observer rather than as an active participant.
-I knew there would be a lot to take in, including getting used to difficult conditions such as the long trek to Black Rock City, helping set up camp with the amazing organizers of my camp ( who I love so much), the horrible and I mean really HORRIBLE loo conditions , getting stuck in severe sandstorms on a bike on the playa and getting used to no sleep for several days.
-It was not until I decided to " let it go" and accept the conditions and make the best of it that I started to feel the magic take place.
+This was my first time and from the beginning my attitude was to enjoy it more as an observer rather than as an active participant.
+I knew there would be a lot to take in, including getting used to difficult conditions such as the long trek to Black Rock City, setting up camp, bathroom conditions, severe sandstorms and getting used to absolutely no sleep for several days.
+It was not until I decided I had no choice but to “ let go” and accept, in fact embrace these conditions in order to feel the magic and transformation take place.

-The week went by so quickly, I am only happy I had no idea when I was leaving or else it would have been very difficult to say bye to many people including all the special ones from all over that made up Campi Camp.
-For many, watching the man burn is like New Years.
-Only that I actually despise New Years, in fact I really can't remember one in the past few years that I felt truly happy.
+For many, watching the man burn is a similar celebration to New Years.
+I actually don’t like New Years and never have.
 There is so much pressure to have fun, to come up with resolutions and to think about the changes or goals you want for the year ahead but now having been to BM, I realize that watching the man burn is simply celebrating the present.
-Being aware of the sensory overload and profound happiness of being in the company and sharing that precise moment with very special people was my lesson in letting go of my past, my future and learning to just enjoy the now.
+Being fully aware of the sensory overload and in tune with the profound happiness of being in the company and sharing that precise moment with very special people was my lesson in letting go of my past, my future and learning to just enjoy the now.

-Thank you Burning Man, Thank you Campi Camp and to all my friends new and old ( you know who you are) who made this one of the most amazing experiences of my life. x Leila
+Thank you Burning Man, thank you to the hundreds of artists who worked so hard to create such spectacular art installations, to all the volunteers who worked so hard to make this event happen, thank you to Campi Camp and to all my friends new and old who made this one of the most amazing and unforgettable experiences of my life.
+I am forever grateful.